igoryabra/spinlock/README.md

 2. Run `make`

 ### Usage
-Typical usage to run tests with google test: './tests' To try to apply GenMC to LLVM Intermediate Representation of a project: 'sh genmc_test.sh'
+Typical usage to run tests with google test: `./tests` To try to apply GenMC to LLVM Intermediate Representation of a project:`sh genmc_test.sh`

 ## Project description